 Visual management helps you make decisions and respond.
 It would really be “visual management” if I reacted to the numbers and added add if the pressure was too low (not just watching the visual).

 Now, the car does display a special warning if any tire is so underinflated that it might be dangerous.
 We wouldn't want an annoying alarm every time the front pressure hit 31 or 33 psi.
-There's always some variation and there's not a problem caused by being a little bit off from the desired number.
+There's always some variation, and there's no problem caused by being a little bit off from the desired number.

 Another Visual That's Far Less Clear

-If I get tired (no pun intended) of displaying the psi, I can have the car display my average fuel economy.
-I can display it as a big number (24.6 mpg) or I can look at this super confusing graphic:
+Going back to that older car… if I get tired (no pun intended) of displaying the psi, I can have the car display my average fuel economy.
+I can display it as a big number (24.6 mpg), or I can look at this super confusing graphic:

 The 35.4 number means the CURRENT fuel economy.
 That number, and it changes frequently, is also visualized by the yellow bar.